ntlinh16/elmerfs-eval/README.md

 ### 1. Prepare the deployment and config files

-There are three types of files to perform this deployment.
+There are three types of files to perform this experiment.

 #### AntidoteDB Kubernetes deployment files